wilddeer/blog/_posts/en/experiments/2014-01-27-pepyaka-font-using-css-animations.md

 To make characters wobble asynchronously I give &rsquo;em random classes.
 A total of eight classes (one per animation keyframe), each having `animation-delay` equal to the length of the animation step, multiplied by the number of the class.

+Animation smoothness is tweaked by the number of steps between animation keyframes.
+The more steps there are, the smoother the animation:

+{% highlight css cssclass=codewrap %}
+-webkit-animation-timing-function: steps(1);
+animation-timing-function: steps(1);
+{% endhighlight %}

+For continuous animation replace `steps()` with `linear` (or just remove `animation-timing-function` completely, as `linear` is used by default).

-"Wobbling" strength vary a bit between browsers.
-I used Chrome to tweak it, it seem to wobble a bit quieter in others.
+<del>"Wobbling" strength vary a bit between browsers.
+I used Chrome to tweak it, it seem to wobble a bit quieter in the others.</del> After yet another update Chrome is wobbling just like the others.
+That's great.

 IE10 on winphone wins the "Tough guy" nomination among the mobile devices.
 Animates like a boss.
 Weak mobile webkits constantly loose desync and deliver pretty weak framerate overall.
 The weakest is Opera Classic on Android (as well as on desktop, btw).